Aquarium Heating Basics Part One

 2. Stainless steel aquarium heater

-Stainless steel aquarium heater always possesses stainless steel shell.
+Stainless steel aquarium heater always possesses a stainless steel shell.
 It can be installed vertically, horizontally, or at a certain angle.
 But do not bury it in the gravel or substrate.

 Pros: